rizac/gfzreport/gfzreport/templates/network/sphinx/report.rst

 .. ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ..
 Below are figures and tables added by means of rst directives.
-   First of all, we show the "raw" directive, which might comes handy to put html or latex specific commands: in this case we clear the page to start figures and tables on a new page
+   Before going into details, as an example we show the "raw" directive, which might comes handy to put latex specific commands: in this case we clear the page to start figures and tables on a new page

 .. raw:: latex